- Undergraduate or Graduate Admission

 If you have questions about the incoming Student Exchange Program, please contact us at email@example.com.

-If your university is not on our partner institutions list, apply for the Study Abroad program to attend Carleton for a semester or year.
+If your university is not on our partner institutions list, fill out the Study Abroad Student Application to attend Carleton for a semester or year.
 Study Abroad students are required to pay international student fees to Carleton University.

 Our students tell us that one of the things they like most about Carleton is the University’s friendly, caring atmosphere.
 You will find that our teaching and support staff is accessible and genuinely interested in helping you succeed.